heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 The well-defined open standards of the World Wide Web Consortium (W3C) enable the World Wide Web to exist, as it is—without which we would not even be having this conversation.
 And the multiplicity of purpose and diversity apparent on the World Wide Web speaks for itself.
 Your organization needs its own internal W3C, so to speak, so that departments, schools, lines of business—however you segment your organization—can be free to take advantage of digital channels, but within parameters that make sense for the organization’s mission, goals, and bottom line.
 In addition, it needs to intentionally design its digital team so that it can work efficiently and productively.
 And that’s the work of a digital governance framework.
 This is your chance to establish the foundational framework that will influence the direction of digital in your organization for years to come.
 Business leaders and senior digital leaders need to get together and establish how to govern and manage digital effectively in their organizations.
 Now.
 Through Managing Chaos, you will learn how to free your organization from debate-stalled stagnation around digital development and establish an environment where an entire organization can work together to successfully leverage all that digital has to offer.
 What Is Digital Governance?

-Digital governance is a framework for establishing accountability, roles, and decision-making authority for an organization’s digital presence—which means its websites, mobile sites, social channels, and any other Internet and Web-enabled products and services.
-Having a well-designed digital governance framework minimizes the number of tactical debates regarding the nature and management of an organization’s digital presence by making clear who on your digital team has decision-making authority for these areas: •

-## Strategy - Policies - Standards

-> Digital strategy: Who determines the direction for digital? • Digital policy: Who specifies what your organization must and must not do online? • Digital standards: Who decides the nature of your digital portfolio?

 ##